oliromole/RFJSON/README.md

-RFJSONFramework
+RFJSON
 ===============

-RFJSONFramework is a JSON framework with additional classes for the iOS.
+RFJSON is a SBJson framework with additional classes for the iOS.